 PLEASE NOTE: CVS Caremark will allow two 30-day fills for long-term medications at your regular pharmacy before being asked to switch to 90-day supplies.
-If you want to keep filling your long-term medication prescriptions at your current pharmacy in 30-day supplies without paying the full cost, you must opt out once your new plan starts by calling CVS Caremark at 877-876-7214 option 2.
+If you want to keep filling your long-term medication prescriptions at your current pharmacy in 30-day supplies without paying the full cost, you must opt-out once your new plan starts by calling CVS Caremark at 877-876-7214 option 2.

-You have the choice and convenience of filling maintenance prescriptions for up to a 90-day supply through mail order or at a CVS Pharmacy.
+You have the choice and convenience of filling maintenance prescriptions for up to a 90-day supply at the mail order copayment, or at a CVS Pharmacy.